Auto Detailing Contracts: Everything You Need to Know

 - Using professional equipment increases productivity and improves the quality of your work.
 Have appropriate equipment like van, water tank, and rotary buffers.

-- Keep your equipment clean and in good condition at all time; this will build confidence in customers about your handling of their property.
+- Keep your equipment clean and in good condition at all times; this will build confidence in customers about your handling of their property.

 - Always have a ready inventory of all the necessary supplies, so that you don't have to put a job on hold.
 Some of the important auto detailing supplies include detergents, chamois cloths, tire cleaners, waxes, car deodorizers, and upholstery shampoo.